its-a-lisa/its-a-lisa-blog/content/posts/2021-01-02-learning-coding-through-building-a-website.md

 I built this website and have run into a variety of unexpected things, all great lessons.

 ## Web Development Lessons

 * There are many types of styling approaches.

 ## its-a-lisa.com specific lessons

 * Tags can't start with a number.
 * There needs to be at least one Post that the `draft` attribute is set to `true` or an error will be thrown for the whole site.
+* When updating the `pages` from the Content Management System, need to go back into GitHub file to add the quotes around input